FundedByMe/django-mangopay/docs/api.rst

 Activity, research & lists
 --------------------------

-None of the API calls listed by Mangopay as falling under the category of "Activity, research & lists" are supported at the moment.
+None of the API calls listed by Mangopay as falling under the category of "Activity, research & lists" by this library supported at the moment.
 It is however possible to call use the mangopay-sdk to call them indirectly.
 An example is given below.

 ::